 About

-RaDAR memory clinics are currently provided by primary health care teams in the Saskatchewan communities of Kipling, Bengough, Weyburn, Carlyle, Maryfield, Lampman, and Esterhazy.
+RaDAR memory clinics are currently provided by primary health care teams in the Saskatchewan communities of Kipling, Bengough, Weyburn, Carlyle, Maryfield, Lampman, Esterhazy, and Canora.
 The memory clinics continue to spread in the province, with plans to become available in more communities.

 A memory clinic appointment with the Esterhazy Team - a family physician led team